 Voice of the child / young person

-It is every child's right to have their voice heard in decisions that affect them.
+It is every child/young person's right to have their voice heard in decisions that affect them.
 Article 12 of the United Nations Convention on the Rights of the Child (UNCRC) states this.

 They should, where possible, take part in decisions like setting targets, choice of schools, assessing their needs, annual reviews and change of schools.
 They should feel confident that they will be listened to and that their views are valued.

-Finding out the child’s views may not always be easy.
+Finding out the child / young person’s views may not always be easy.
 Very young children and children with severe communication difficulties, for example, may present a real challenge for professionals.
 But the principle of finding out the views of the child or young person is very important.
 Their opinions and experiences can help professionals to reach decisions.
 Councils, schools and nurseries should help this to happen.

 Children and young people living in Wales have a right to: